victd/Python-Simulation/README.md

 # Reports are built on the main screen canvas (desktop version of PowerBI)
 Carbon neutral buildings
-Fluid dynamics, heat transfer, thermodynamics, centralized plumbing, hydro, fan coils Mould moisture liabilities
+Fluid dynamics, heat transfer, thermodynamics, centralized plumbing, hydro, fan coils
+# as you look down the list hvac and fan coils unit appear many times.
+If the fan seizes up it causes climate control problems
+# in the summer if the blower stops, the coils stay cold and condensation drips down to the catch pan
+Mould moisture liabilities
 Cyber security in PropTech
 Legal issues with tenants or superintendent